-Short-term: Develop a business case for the rebuild of the Centre.
+Short-term: Develop a business case to improve the facilities of the Centre on behalf of our clients.
 Development of the first homelessness Social Impact Bond in Australia to ensure a truly outcomes based model for homeless people in South Australia.

 Long-term: The continued provision of quality services for homeless people to access housing and assist with their pathways out of homelessness.
-To continue leadership in the sector with Connections Week, the Adelaide Zero Project and Aspire.
+To continue leadership in the sector through Connections Week, the Adelaide Zero Project and Aspire.